 Views along Vršič mountain road and happy Nest campers in summer 2018.

-The road was built by Russian war prisoners, guarded by Austrian soldier in World War One and there are still some remains of military hideouts alongside the road.
+The road was built by Russian war prisoners, guarded by Austrian soldiers in World War One and there are still some remains of military hideouts alongside the road.
 Today the pass is a tourist spot that attracts great number of visitors from Slovenia and all over the world.
-Along the road (at hairpin turn #8 from Kranjska Gora side) you can see the Russian chapel that was built in a memory of more than 300 russian prisoners that died here because of an avalanche, you can also see a natural window made of rocks in the Prisank mountain and also an interesting creation made by nature - the stone face of a girl, named Ajda.
+Along the road (at hairpin turn #8 from Kranjska Gora side) you can see the Russian chapel that was built in memory of more than 300 Russian prisoners that died here because of an avalanche, you can also see a natural window made of rocks in the Prisank mountain and also an interesting creation made by nature - the stone face of a girl, named Ajda.